cloudnative-pg/cloudnative-pg/docs/src/declarative_database_management.md

 [`ICU_RULES`](https://www.postgresql.org/docs/16/sql-createdatabase.html) has
 been introduced with Postgres 16 and is not available in previous versions.

-The tablespace reconciler will apply all the fields declared in the `spec`, and will transparently relay back any error messages from Postgres, leaving it to the user to take appropriate steps.
+The database reconciler will apply all the fields declared in the `spec`, and will transparently relay back any error messages from Postgres, leaving it to the user to take appropriate steps.